 Why Visit Islas Del Rosario?

-The main reason why people visit Islas del Rosario is because these islands have the clearest water and the best white-sand beaches near the popular tourist city of Cartagena.
+The main reason why people visit Islas del Rosario is that these islands have the clearest water and the best white-sand beaches near the popular tourist city of Cartagena.

 While many more people choose a trip to Playa Blanca instead, the Rosario Islands are much prettier and less crowded.